-With coronavirus on the rise in our country and some states mandating face coverings, sewing this summer face covering will allow you to protect others, be protected (to a certain degree), and wear a mask this summer with all your own style.
+With 2020 having been crazy with illness affecting so many in our country and some states mandating face coverings, sewing this summer face covering will allow you to protect others, be protected (to a certain degree), and wear a mask this summer with all your own style.
 This post includes the pattern so you can make masks for yourself, your family, or to sell in your shop.

 Way back in April, I joined some of the ladies here in my community in sewing cloth face masks for the medical personnel in our area.
 At that time, facial coverings were incredibly scarce, and so we banded together, stitched like mad, and gifted our local medical community with much needed face coverings.
 It felt really great to put one of my homesteading skills to work for a few weeks in an effort to help those who were helping our community to tirelessly.